google-ai-edge/mediapipe/docs/solutions/objectron.md

 ### Pixel Space

-In this API we set upper-left coner of an image as the origin of pixel coordinate.
+In this API we set upper-left corner of an image as the origin of pixel coordinate.
 One can convert from NDC to pixel space as follows:

 ```